dykyi-roman/architecture/cqs.md

 * Small and medium projects
 * Projects with moderate complexity
 * Systems with high readability

+## When NOT to implement
+* When a single operation must both modify and return data (e.g., stack.pop())
+* Simple scripts where separation adds unnecessary complexity
+* Performance-critical paths where the overhead of separation is unacceptable
+* Legacy systems where refactoring to CQS would require extensive changes

+## Related Patterns
+* [CQRS](cqrs.md) - Extended version of CQS applied at architectural level
+* [SOLID](solid.md) - CQS supports Single Responsibility Principle
+* [Event-driven Architecture](event_driven_architecture.md) - Commands often trigger events

 ## How to apply
 * Define commands and queries